olivierloverde/minutes-of-javascript/README.md

 1. Fork the Project
 2. Create your Feature Branch (`git checkout -b feature/AmazingFeature`)
 3. Commit your Changes (`git commit -m 'Add some AmazingFeature'`)
-4. If you're writing a new snippet, do not forget to update the <a href="#usage">Minutes listing</a> section accordingly
+4. If you're writing a new snippet, do not forget to update the <a href="#-minutes-listing">Minutes listing</a> section accordingly
 5. Push to the Branch (`git push origin feature/AmazingFeature`)
 6. Open a Pull Request